The L298N is a dual H-Bridge driver IC that is a powerful, easy-to-use, and cost-effective solution for makers.

 - Maximum Power: 25W

-Because this is a dual H-Bridge controller, it can control up to two motors simultaneously.
+This is a dual H-Bridge controller, which means it can control up to two motors simultaneously.
 Each motor has its respective positive and negative terminal to which it has to be connected.
 These are usually labeled OUT_1 and OUT_2.

 The direction of each motor can individually be controlled with two input pins: